anita-uva/anita-uva/README.md

 <img width="628" alt="Screenshot 2024-09-04 at 2 38 20 PM" src="https://github.com/user-attachments/assets/cc76934b-31b2-4eb5-9fa3-b7e786617668">

 #### RoBERTa Sentiment Analysis as EDA
 In this snippet, I use a pre-trained RoBERTa model to classify article headlines and article text, separately, as Negative, Neutral, or Positive.
-The dataset being processed by RoBERTa is comprised of articles that have been labeled by a bias of Left, Center, or Right.
-The goal of this EDA step is to gain an understanding of negativity and positivity by bias.
+The dataset being processed by RoBERTa is comprised of articles that have been labeled with a bias of Left, Center, or Right.

+The goal of this EDA step is to gain an understanding of negativity and positivity by media bias.

 ```python
 # load model and tokenizer